DataDog/integrations-core/haproxy/README.md

 The HAProxy check is packaged with the Agent.
 To start gathering your HAProxy metrics and logs, you need to:

 1. [Install the Agent](https://app.datadoghq.com/account/settings#agent) on your HAProxy servers.
-If you need the newest version of the HAProxy check, install the `dd-check-haproxy` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).

 2. Make sure that stats are enabled on your HAProxy configuration.
 [Read our blog post on collecting HAProxy metrics for more information](https://www.datadoghq.com/blog/how-to-collect-haproxy-metrics/).